rheiland/biovis2014/README.md

 The file match.txt contains our submission for matching 30 "unknown" networks to 18 "known" networks.

+One of the goals of our entry is to demonstrate that Python is an easy to use language/environment for performing brain network analysis and to encourage students to experiment with Python if they have not yet.

 ### Quick start:
 * create a main working director, e.g. biovis
 * create 4 subdirs under that: